-Cook for 10-15 minutes till meat is tender.
+Cook for 10-15 minutes until meat is tender.

-If there is no pressure pot, cook till meat is tender, topping up water as needed.
+If there is no pressure pot, cook until meat is tender, topping up water as needed.

 Grind ehuru and uziza, hit uda to crack it open, grind crayfish, wash and shred utazi.

 Add all into the pot of goat meat.

 Add palm oil stir and cook for 5 minutes, taste and correct seasoning.